 - Anyone can apply for affordable housing

-Reduce harm and save lives
+Reform drug laws to reduce harm and save lives

 The current approach to reducing the harm that illicit drugs cause in our community is not working.
 And right now, many of the things we are doing to address this issue are making it worse rather than better.
 It’s high time for a complete re-think.
 By investing in harm reduction, we create better health outcomes for drug users and for our communities as a whole.